74opt/F7_Java_2/rubric.md

 ## Unit 5: Writing Classes

 - [x] Uses only public classes.
 - [ ] Uses only private attributes to encapsulate data.
-(ASK HOLMER ABOUT RECORDS (MAYBE JUST TURN INTO CLASSES IF NOT))
+(ASK HOLMER ABOUT RECORDS (MAYBE JUST TURN INTO CLASSES IF NOT)) (ALSO UTILS CLASS USES PUBLIC ATTRIBUTES)
 - [x] Uses only public constructors.
 - [x] Uses at least one public and at least one private method.
 - [x] Includes all necessary accessor and mutator methods.
 (GET RID OF UNNECESSARY)